-Elon Musk Strongly Urges Re-Opening Of American Economy Now
+Elon Musk Strongly Urges Reopening Of American Economy Now

-As President Donald Trump weighs the pros and cons of re-opening a U.S. economy that shrunk by nearly five percent recently in terms of GDP per CNBC and the Commerce Department, Elon Musk sounded one of the loudest rallying cries yet for those looking to get back to work in spite of coronavirus concerns.
+As President Donald Trump weighs the pros and cons of reopening a U.S. economy that shrunk by nearly five percent recently in terms of GDP per CNBC and the Commerce Department, Elon Musk sounded one of the loudest rallying cries yet for those looking to get back to work in spite of coronavirus concerns.
 The Tesla and SpaceX CEO took to Twitter with a strong prompting for government officials to do away with quarantine and social distancing orders and get back to business.

 “FREE AMERICA NOW,” he stated simply (and in all-caps) in a tweet early Wednesday morning.